Clapham Restaurants You Must Try

-From the bustle of the Junction to the peaceful escape of the common, to the quaint cobbled charm of the Old Town, there is an abundance of excellent dining options to unearth in Clapham.
+From the bustle of the Junction to the peaceful escape of the common, to the quaint cobbled charm of the Old Town, there is an abundance of excellent dining options amongst Clapham restaurants.
 Here are 10 of our favourites in and around the area…

 A cosy Clapham food bar serving up a selection of carefully curated plates.
 Each dish is designed to excite the palate and the senses, with only the best in seasonal and fresh ingredients used.
 The ultimate effect is a beautiful plate where attention to detail has clearly been of paramount importance to the chef.
-The tasting menu is a fantastic way to eat your way through the options, with small plates such as bone marrow agnolotti pasta with pumpkin and toasted seeds a tasty treat, or the truffled baron bigod cheese, fig and walnut toast with honey another favourite.
+The tasting menu is a fantastic way to eat your way through the options, with small plates keeping palates excited.

 Situated in the heart of Clapham Old Town, Trinity’s core ethos is a dedication to seasonal ingredients, something which has earnt it its Michelin star among other accolades.
-On the menu you’ll find second course platters such as sardine Bolognese raviolo with tomato butter sauce and basil, or for the more adventurous foodies, crispy pigs trotters, sauce gribiche, served up with crackling.
+On the menu you’ll find second course platters such as Scallop Dumpling with Warm Buttered Crab and Bisque, or Turbot Matelote, Braised Cabbage & Purple Sprouting.
 All are plated to perfection and the setting is stylish and sleek.

 The Bobbin Pub

 The Bobbin pub is a great little spot just a couple of backstreets north of the common.
 There is a charming beer garden at the rear which springs to life with locals in the summer, and in the winter its cosy front room entices with wood fires.
-The menu offers an array of delicious Mediterranean-inspired dishes as well hearty Sunday roasts.
-The star of the show is undoubtedly the pasta dishes, and the menu boasts a tasty pappardelle and wild boar ragu, as well as an Italian sausage ragu with penne.
+The menu offers an array of delicious Mediterranean-inspired dishes as well hearty Sunday roasts, with the star of the show undoubtedly being the pasta dishes.

 This south London brunch spot is hailed as being one of the top brunches in the capital, which is quite the accolade.
 The unassuming shop front makes it the kind of place you could easily pass by without batting an eyelid, but step inside and you’ll be whisked away on a foodie fantasy.
-Opt for the ‘Step Sister’ for a plate of sweet potato, courgette and feta fritters, avocado and spinach, turmeric yoghurt and a poached egg, or choose the ’Brother Special’ which consists of beetroot-cured salmon, scrambled eggs and sesame-glazed broccoli on toast with a dash of rocket oil.
+Opt for the Marcus Breakfast for a true tuummy-filler – a twist on a classic Full English.

 Often missed by busy commuters piling into Clapham Common tube station, WC is a hidden gem with a prime location.
 Once a public toilet, WC has come to mean something different entirely – wine and charcuterie.
 Like many old tube toilets across the capital, this underground secret has evolved into a quirky space where you can enjoy delectable cheese platters and charcuterie, accompanied by fine wine.
 The size of the bar adds to the intimacy of the setting, and there are cosy snugs with their own curtains that make it a great option for date night.